 Tips For Making Your Description Stand Out

 I think that that’s enough “theory” for now.
-Let’s get to the actionable tips that you can steal right out of the blog post and implement in your Google AdWords campaigns today.
+Let’s get to the actionable tips that you can steal right out of the blog post and implement it in your Google Ads campaigns today.

 The following tips have been dissected from thousands of effective ads that we run on a daily basis in White Shark Media®.

 Numbers Make Your Ads Stand Out Incredibly Well